How to apply

 Talking to the contact officer may help you decide whether to apply for the position and which of your skills and experience to emphasise in your application.
 It is a good way of introducing yourself to your prospective employer and expressing an interest in the position.
 It will also help your written application and your performance in the selection process, if you find out as much as you can about the position you are applying for and the work of the area.

-Your application must be submitted by the date shown in the vacancy notice.
+Your application must be submitted via the link in the current vacancies page by the date shown in the vacancy notice.

 The selection panel will assess each applicant's claims against the selection criteria.
-The 'shortlisting' assessment is based on the application that you submit and how you meet the selection criteria relative to other applicants.
+The 'shortlisting' assessment is based on the application that you submit and how you meet the requirements of the role relative to other applicants.

 You may request verbal feedback from the chairperson of the selection committee regarding your interview performance.

-In addition to addressing the selection criteria, include a curriculum vitae (CV) or resume outlining your qualifications and employment history.
+In addition to providing a pitch or addressing the selection criteria, please include a curriculum vitae (CV) or resume outlining your qualifications and employment history.
 Do not include copies of qualifications, certificates for short courses or written references.
 These can be presented at a later date, if required.

 When submitting your application, you should provide the name, location and daytime contact numbers of two referees who can provide comments on your work performance against the selection criteria.